 Sheila Vollmer MRSS

-I have exhibited widely in Britain and in group exhibits in Taiwan, Eire, USA and Canada.
+I have exhibited widely in Britain and featured in group exhibits in Holland, Taiwan, Germany, Ireland, Canada and USA.

 Canadian born, I am London based since 1987 after post graduate studies in Sculpture at St. Martin's School of Art, London and BA Honours Art, University of Guelph, Canada.